Santandersecurityresearch/DrHeader/RULES.md

     * Value:
         * It must be empty if 'Enforce' is set to False, otherwise
         * It must be set to a list of values that would be accepted for that header.
 The validation will be successful if there is a full match (value in header matches with value in policy) with one of the values defined
+    * Delimiter: To be used when a header is enforced and the value specified contains multiple values that would be valid in any order (see example for Cache-Control).
+Default delimiter is ';'.
     * Must-Contain: To be used when 'Required' is set to True or Optional and 'Enforce' is set to False.
         * It can be set to a list of values that should be part of the header value.
 The validation will be successful if all values specified are found in the value set for that header (ie: for set-cookie the policy specifies that httponly AND secure should be part of the header value)
     * Must-Contain-One: To be used when 'Required' is set to True or Optional and 'Enforce' is set to False.